nalej/docs/organization/organization-1.md

 * **Organization info card**.
 Here you can see the most relevant information related to the company: name, type of subscription, and number of members.
 * **Subscription**.
 The subscription plan the company is currently on.
 * **Member list**.
-Here you can find all the members in your organization, with their name, role and email, and several actions you can do:
+Here you can find all the members in your organization, with their name, role and email, and some actions you can do:
   * _Info_: this button shows the member card, and gives us the option of resetting the password and deleting the user.
   * _Edit_: here we can edit the member name, change the password, and edit the role this person has.